cloudant/quimby/README.md

 And you should get test output.
 If you don't have to wait for the virtual environment to be created then you probably need to install virtualenv.

+### Selective testing

+You can specify test to run using:

+    $ ./run all_docs/1001-maintenance-mode-test.py

+OR

+    $ ./run global_changes/0001-basic-api.py:test_db_event_types

 ToDo
 ----